 - What is a Business Permit in Mauritius?

 1 – Immigration to Mauritius

 Immigration to Mauritius is not as challenging as many jurisdictions.
-The law is clear and precise, there are several visas and permits to choose from, and the Economic Development Board (EDB) Guidelines provide a useful overview and breakdown of the documentary requirements.
+The law is clear and precise, and there are several visas and permits to choose from The Economic Development Board (EDB) Guidelines provide a useful overview and breakdown of the documentary requirements.
 The main options are laid out below, but you will have to choose between a Residence Permit, enabling you to live in Mauritius, and an Occupation Permit allowing you to live and work in Mauritius.
 As you would imagine, immigration to Mauritius can be attained in several ways and the Mauritian authorities have created migration policies that attract expats.
 One can buy a property in certain prescribed developments with a minimum investment of USD 375,000.
-One can retire here, invest here, be employed as a professional or become self-employed.
+You can retire here, invest here, be employed as a professional or become self-employed.
 Each of them has their own criteria, with advantages and disadvantages depending on the situation of the foreign national looking to relocate to Mauritius.
 One can also get a Premium Visa which enables an expat to relocate to Mauritius for a year without the rigmarole of a full permit application.

 2 – The Immigration Act Mauritius